 The air is finally crisp after a scorching hot summer in Richmond.
 Fall activities are in full swing, from Halloween through Thanksgiving.
-Read our Virginia Fall Event Guide to find some fun things to do before it gets too cold.
-From spooky hayrides at the Ashland Berry Farm to apple picking at Carter Mountain Orchard, there are plenty of options for adults, kids, and everyone in between!
+Read our Virginia Fall 2016 Events Guide to find some fun things to do before it gets too cold.
+From spooky hayrides at the Ashland Berry Farm to apple picking at Carter Mountain, there are options for everyone!

 Halloween Haunt & Great Pumpkin Fest at Kings Dominion

-Halloween Haunt at Kings Dominion has plenty of entertainment including nine mazes, six scare zones, six live shows and 20 thrill rides.
+Halloween Haunt at Kings Dominion has plenty of entertainment.
 The whole park will be dark and spooky.
 Halloween Haunt runs on Fridays, Saturdays and Sundays until October 30th.
-This event is probably too scary for young kids, but luckily Kings Dominion is also hosting a Great Pumpkin Fest for all ages.
-The Great Pumpkin Fest, happening every Saturday and Sunday from noon to 5 until October 30th, has fun events for kids including a petting zoo and pumpkin painting patch.
+This event is too scary for young kids.
+Luckily Kings Dominion is also hosting a Great Pumpkin Fest for all ages.
+The Great Pumpkin Fest, happening every Saturday and Sunday from noon to 5 until October 30th.
+Fun events for kids including a petting zoo and pumpkin painting patch.

 Scott’s Addition Pumpkin Festival

-On the same weekend as Richmond Oktoberfest, Scott’s Addition, an up-and-coming neighborhood in the city is hosting the annual pumpkin festival.
+On the same weekend as Oktoberfest, Scott’s Addition, is hosting the annual pumpkin festival.
 There will be live music pumpkin incorporated into a variety of sweet and savory foods.
 Pumpkin pizza, pumpkin crepes…you name it!
-This free event is Saturday, October 22nd from 12-6pm.
+This free event is Saturday, October 22ndfrom 12-6pm.

 Ashland Berry Farm

 The Ashland Berry Farm is hosting Haunted Evening events up until Halloween.
-There are four different scary events, including “The Realm of Tortured Souls” and “Frightmare Hall”.
-The activities run from Thursday through Sunday, with the last event on Halloween night.
-Prepare to be spooked!
+There are different events, including “The Realm of Tortured Souls” and “Frightmare Hall”.
+The activities run from Thursday through Sunday, Through Halloween.

 Urbanna Oyster Festival